pulumi/docs/pulumi-hugo/themes/default/content/docs/get-started/gcp/review-project.md

 ---
-title: Review the New Project
+title: Review the New Project | GCP
+h1: Review the New Project
+linktitle: Review the New Project
+meta_desc: This page provides an overview on how to a review a new GCP project.
 weight: 6
 menu:
   getstarted: